weiganghuang/holops-1803/task1.md

     /home/nso/ncs-4.3.1/bin/ncsc \`ls L2Vpn-ann.yang >/dev/null 2>&1 && echo "-a L2Vpn-ann.yang"\` \\
     -c -o ../load-dir/L2Vpn.fxs yang/L2Vpn.yang
     ```
     **Note: Make sure there is no compilation errors.
-Check `/home/nso/solution/L2Vpn/src/yang/L2Vpn` for your reference**.
+For reference, you can find the solution yang file `/home/nso/solution/L2Vpn/src/yang/L2Vpn` from your nso server**.

     **Note: As an alternative, you can use the following to copy the yang file from solution, then repeat the previous step to compile**